Trombonist, composer, arranger, Grammy Nominee, NEA Master Artist has 45+ years of career spanning Jazz, Latin and Afro Caribbean music.

-At the age of 15, Vázquez was performing with local Latin bands in Philadelphia.
-At only 17, he moved to New York and was hired to play for trumpet player Chocolate Armentero's.
-Soon after, began playing and recording with top artists in the salsa scene like The Fania All-Stars, Ray Barretto, Willie Colón, Larry Harlow, and Hector La Voe.
-Vázquez became a key player in New York’s burgeoning Latin jazz scene of the late 1970's, He began studying with Slide Hampton, eventually recording and performing for Slide Hampton's World of Trombones.
+Born in 1958 in Philadelphia, PA, although his young formative years were in Puerto Rico.
+By age 17, Vazquez headed to New York City, recorded and performed with top artists in the salsa music scene like The Fania All-Stars, Ray Barretto, Willie Colón, Eddie Palmieri, Larry Harlow, and Hector La Voe.
+Vázquez became a key player in NYC’s burgeoning Latin jazz scene of the late 1970's.

-Vázquez went on to perform with jazz luminaries Tito Puente, Dizzy Gillespie, Frank Foster, Mel Lewis, Hilton Ruiz and to tour Europe with the Ray Charles Orchestra.
+Went on to perform and/or record with jazz luminaries Tito Puente, Dizzy Gillespie’s United Nations Orchestra, Chico O’Farrill, Ray Charles, Slide Hampton’s World of Trombones, Jerry Gonzalez Fort Apache among many others.
 By the age of 22, Vázquez had traveled the globe.

-He was a founding member of Jerry Gonzalez' Fort Apache and Conjunto Libre as well as Puerto Rico’s popular Latin fusion band Batacumbele.
-Performed and recorded several albums with Batacumbele, from 1981 to 1985.
+He was a founding member of Jerry Gonzalez' Fort Apache and Conjunto Libre, as well as Puerto Rico’s popular Latin fusion band Batacumbele.
+With Batacumbele he performed, composed, arranged and recorded on several albums from 1981 to 1985.
 Upon his return to New York, he joined Tito Puente's Latin Jazz Ensemble, traveling with them as principal trombonist, and toured Europe with Dizzy Gillespie's United Nations Orchestra.

 Leader, Composer, Innovator

 Vázquez has always been deeply moved by jazz, and specifically cites the music of John Coltrane and J.J.
 Johnson as having most influenced him.
-His appreciation and knowledge of the indigenous music of the Caribbean provides him with a unique ability to fuse Afro-Caribbean rhythms, specifically those from Puerto Rico, with freer melodic and harmonic elements of progressive jazz.
+In addition, his appreciation for and knowledge of the indigenous music of the Caribbean peoples provides him with a unique ability to fuse Afro-Caribbean rhythms, specifically those from Puerto Rico, with freer melodic and harmonic elements of progressive jazz.

-During his time in Puerto Rico with Batacumbele during the 1980s, he began to experiment with “bomba jazz,” a mixture of jazz and traditional Puerto Rican bomba.
-In 1993, he recorded his first album as a leader, Breakout.
-He continued collaborating with a variety of Latin Jazz artists, contributing Overtime Mambo to Hilton Ruiz’s Manhattan Mambo and Contra Mar y Mareo Descarga Boricua, Vol. 1
+During his time back in Puerto Rico with Batacumbele in the 1980s, he began to experiment with “bomba jazz,” a fusion of jazz and traditional Puerto Rican bomba.
+In 1993 he recorded his first album as a leader, Breakout.
+He continued collaborating with a variety of Latin Jazz artists, contributing Overtime Mambo to Hilton Ruiz’s Manhattan Mambo and Contra Viento y Mareo in Descarga Boricua, Vol. 1.
+In 1999, he released a live recording featuring a number of important New York Latin and Jazz artists, including bassist Andy Gonzalez, saxophonist Michael Brecker, among others.
+The release of Pirates & Troubadours - At the Point, Vol. 1 was followed the next year with At The Point, Vol. 2.
+This project evolved into the Pirates Troubadours, an “Afro- Puerto Rican jazz band” including musicians such as Roberto Cepeda from the folklore Familia Cepeda of Puerto Rico, Milton Cardona and Anthony Carrillo on percussion and John Benitez, among others.
+The group performed at festivals around the world and released Carnival in San Juan in 2003, followed by From The Badlands in 2007.

 His song "Baila Plena" from At The Point, Vol I. is featured on the soundtrack for Free Enterprise.
 Other movie credits include playing on the soundtracks for The Mambo Kings and Spike Lee’s Mo’ Better Blues.